warolv/k8s-guides/k8s-create-pod-python.md

     return v1

-# # Use kube_config for authentication instead of bearer token
 # def init_client():
+#     # Configs can be set in Configuration class directly or using helper utility
 #     config.load_kube_config()
 #     v1 = client.CoreV1Api()